Esri/arcgis-maps-sdk-java-samples/scene/open-mobile-scene-package/README.md

 # Open mobile scene package

-Opens and displays a scene from a Mobile Scene Package (.mspk).
+Opens and displays a scene from a mobile scene package (.mspk).

 ![Image of open mobile scene package](OpenMobileScenePackage.png)